ycpcs/cs360-spring2021/assign/assign02.md

 Implement the sort algorithm *as given in the pseudocode below* for merge sort.
 Insert counter increment statements (note: a **count** global variable is provided), into each sorting function for each *executable* line of *pseudocode* (e.g. count all three lines required to implement a swap as a *single* operation).
 Use this counter to *empirically* measure the runtime of each sort.
 Only increment the counter for statements *within* the sorting functions, i.e. do not include any initialization overhead incurred in **main()** or the utility functions.
 Note that **count** is reset prior to each sort call but the results are stored in a 3D array **counter** which is used to display a table of all results once all the sorts and runs have completed.

-Generate runs for 13 input sizes by changing the **\#define MAX\_RUNS** symbolic constant from 1 to 13.
-This will generate data for increasing powers of 2 from 2<sup>4</sup> = 16 to 2<sup>16</sup> = 65536.

-The **\#define NUM\_AVG** sets the number of data sets of each size to generate in order to compute an *average* runtime for random arrays of each size.
-Once you are confident your sorting code is working, this value should be set to a reasonable number, e.g. 10, to give a good approximation of the *average* runtime of each sort.
-Note that the larger the value that is chosen, the longer the program will take to run.
+The program will generate output data for 13 input sizes using increasing powers of 2 from 2<sup>4</sup> = 16 to 2<sup>16</sup> = 65536.
+The program will also generate **\#define NUM\_AVG** sets of data for each size in order to compute an *average* runtime for random arrays of each size.

 The program will run each sort for each input *size* with elements randomly generated from *two* different input *ranges*

 > -   The large range contains elements in the range [1 -\> 32768]
 > -   The small range contains elements in the range [1 -\> 1024]

-Once the data for all input sizes and both ranges and element ranges have been generated, the program will produce a comma separated table of output.
-Use this table to make a *meaningful* plot (e.g. using Excel) of the data showing *important* characteristics.
+Once the data for all input sizes and both ranges and element ranges have been generated, the program will produce a comma separated table of output in the console and a corresponding **output.csv** file in the **bin** subdirectory.
+Use this data to make a *meaningful* plot (e.g. using Excel) of the data showing *important* characteristics.
 In particular:

 > -   Plot number of inputs *n* vs. empirical average runtimes as **data points** for both element ranges
 > -   Show the *best fit* asymptotic **curves** for **cn lg n** appropriate for the sort.
 Determine an *approximate* value of **c** (to the nearest 0.5) for each element range that fits the actual data relatively well.
 (Hint: Simply manually choose values for each **c** and plot the corresponding asymptotic curve until it fits the data *reasonably* well, i.e. you do not need to mathematically find the "best-fit" values.)